| Chapter 2Basic Channel Input Specifications In a sense, data acquisition hardware is a commodity. All you need

 put values to them.
 The qualities are the specifications you will

 look at and their values are what you want the board to meet.
+Begin with an inventory of the physical parameters you want to

 measure.
 Go through your physical system bit by bit and identify